-Estimates for the surface water supply from the Napa River that could have been available for groundwater recharge or in-lieu use range from 7,200 acre-feet to 27,300 acre-feet in 2019, a substantial increase from amounts calculated for 2018 that ranged from 900 acre-feet to 3,300 acre-feet.
-The lower amounts estimated for 2018 are a direct result of the decreased stream discharge measured at the USGS Napa River near Napa stream gauge in 2018, during a Dry water year.
+Estimates for the surface water supply from the Napa River that could have been available for groundwater recharge or in-lieu use range from 500 acre-feet to 2,000 acre-feet in 2020, a substantial decrease from amounts calculated for 2019 that ranged from 7,200 acre-feet to 27,300 acre-feet.
+The lower amounts estimated for 2020 are a direct result of the decreased stream discharge measured at the USGS Napa River near Napa stream gage in 2020, during a Very Dry water year.
 Streamflow in the Napa River was much greater overall in 2019, as a result of the Wet water year.
 These estimates are understood to be preliminary, pending confirmation of actual surface water diversions in the watershed and the timing of storm flows relative to restrictions on diversions that were implemented as part of the 1976 Permanent Injunction 31785 and any subsequent limitations imposed by the DWR Watermaster or the State Water Resources Control Board.